loublock/Air-Quality-Monitor/README.md

 *#define CO_LOW 40*

-You can change the pinout or anything else of course if you desire, but beware for side effects!
+You can change the pinout or anything else of course if you desire, but beware of side effects!

 ## 3 Used hardware